sage-code/eve/manual/data-types.md

 Complex -> Real ->  Natural -> Integer.

 ```
-given:
+given
-  a := 2 ∈ Integer;
+  Integer a := 2
-  b := 1.5 ∈ Real;
+  Real b := 1.5
-begin:
+begin
-  b := a; -- this implicit cast is possible b ≡ 2.0
+  b := a -- this implicit cast is possible b ≡ 2.0
-  b := a + 3.5; -- add 3.5 then assign result to b ≡ 5.5
+  b := a + 3.5 -- add 3.5 then assign result to b ≡ 5.5
-  a := b;       -- error: can not assign Real to Integer
+  a := b       -- error: can not assign Real to Integer
-  a := 1.5;      -- error: can not assign Real to Integer
+  a := 1.5     -- error: can not assign Real to Integer
-ready;
+ready
 ```

 ## Explicit coercion